 Most likely, if the test does not reflect the existence of a relationship, they are a contractor or are self employed.

 The primary consideration when applying the common law test is to determine who has the right to control two basic elements; WHAT MUST BE DONE and HOW IT MUST BE DONE.
 This requires the application of judgment to facts and circumstances.
 A decision based on an incomplete set of facts may be wrong.
 It is, therefore, imperative in resolving questions of coverage to obtain complete factual information.
 Each factor of the test must be considered and weighed in the light of all circumstances.
 No one factor is controlling.
 They are intended to serve as guides in reaching a reasonable conclusion.
 The factors can be seen below in question 9.

 The common-law control test is used to determine whether a worker is an employee.
-The test involves a great degree of subjectivity even with all the facts and it still may be difficult to say that services were performed as an employee.
+The test involves a great degree of subjectivity, and even with all the facts, it may still be difficult to say whether the services rendered were performed as an employee.
 Finding that a worker is an employee is a finding that the person was subject to control over when, where, and how (the means and methods) to perform the work.
 This finding does not mean the control is actually exercised—only that the employer has the right to exercise it.

 Each of the following factors should be closely weighed against the worker and the employer.

 A worker who is required to comply with instructions about when, where and how to work is ordinarily an employee.
 Some employees may work without receiving instructions because they are highly proficient in their line of work and can be trusted to work to the best of their abilities; however, the control factor is present if the employer has the right to instruct.
 The instructions may be in the form of manuals or written procedures which show how the desired result is to be accomplished.